Can you bake for humanity? At Red Cross, we think so!

 Could help us make a phone call each day for a month to someone who's living alone or isolated.

-Provide a warm welcome for migrant women like Preeti
+Provide a warm welcome for people fleeing conflict like Olena

-When you connect with your friends and family this August, you’re helping refugees and people seeking asylum connect with the community and feel safe, supported and valued.
+When you connect with your friends and family this Spring, you’re helping refugees and people seeking asylum connect with the community and feel safe, supported and valued.

 $30